 The ‘oh wow’ experience: Stanage Edge

 Just 10 minutes from YHA Hathersage, the long gritstone crag of Stanage is something of a pilgrim site for climbers with more than 2,000 routes stretching over the mile-long crag.
-Up to 20 metres high, Stanage’s irresistible grooves, crack lines and slabs are the ultimate playground for trad climbers and boulderers of all abilities.
+Up to 20 metres high, Stanage’s irresistible grooves, crack lines and slabs are the ultimate playgrounds for trad climbers and boulderers of all abilities, making it perfect location for a family day out.
 Its stunning views also make it perfect for walkers.

-Proper Bakewell tarts (or puddings, to give them their proper name) don’t look much like the Mr Kipling variety.
-The market town of Bakewell has been famous for its puddings ever since the 1860s, and today there are two bakeries claiming to be the ‘original’ outlet; Bloomers and the Old Original Bakewell Pudding Shop.
+Proper Bakewell puddings don’t look much like the Mr Kipling variety.
+The market town of Bakewell has been famous for its puddings ever since the 1860s, and today there are two bakeries claiming to be the ‘original’ outlet: Bloomers and the Old Original Bakewell Pudding Shop.
 Now there’s a great excuse for two puddings if ever I heard one…

 History to explore: the ‘Plague Village’ of Eyam

-The tiny village of Eyam in the heart of the Peaks holds a big place in the history of the area.
+The tiny village of Eyam in the heart of the Peak District is a big place in the history of the area.
 In 1665, the plague found its way to Eyam via a bale of infected cloth.
 The villagers took the remarkable decision to quarantine themselves to prevent the spread of the disease, saving countless lives but condemning many of their own.

 For little adventurers: Dovedale stepping stones

 A gorgeous two-mile walk from YHA Ilam Hall takes you to a series of wide, sturdy stepping stones over the River Dove.
-Perfect for little feet and confident paws, the stepping stones will be a big hit with the whole family.
+Perfect for little feet and confident paws, the stepping stones will be a big hit with the whole family, so make your Peak District getaway one to remember.

 North York Moors

-The North York Moors are a tranquil area of gentle hills, striking moorland and hidden coves that bring visitors from all over the world.
-When it comes to accommodation, we’ve got you covered; from the home comforts of YHA Helmsley to the stately home-ness of YHA Whitby (and no one could ever forget the infamously fun YHA Boggle Hole.
+The North York Moors is a tranquil area of gentle hills, striking moorland and hidden coves that bring visitors from all over the world.
+When it comes to accommodation, we’ve got you covered; from the home comforts of YHA Helmsley to the stately home-ness of YHA Whitby and no one could ever forget the infamously fun YHA Boggle Hole.

 Marvels of mother nature: Roseberry Topping

-With a shape reminiscent of the Matterhorn in the Swiss Alps, Roseberry Topping is one of the most distinctive and best-loved hills of the North York Moors.
-Surrounded by bluebell woods and heather moorland, the area’s a must for walkers of all ages and abilities.
+Roseberry Topping is one of the most distinctive and best-loved hills of the North York Moors.
+Surrounded by bluebell woods and heather moorland, the area’s a must for walkers of all ages and abilities, so make sure you are packing your walking gear.

 The ‘oh wow’ experience: Whitby Abbey